 It sometimes takes reflection to realize that the eye-roll, the insinuating questioning, or the comment followed by "I was only kidding!" is verbal abuse.

-If your spouse can point a finger at you when he's talking, it falls into this category.
-These sentences usually start with "You" as in:
+If your spouse can point a finger at you when he’s talking, it falls into this category.
+These sentences usually start with “You,” as in:

-While the first sentence focuses on your personality or insulting your intelligence ("stupid"), the second one is often not thought of as abusive to mental health.
+While the first sentence focuses on your personality or insults your intelligence (“stupid”), the second one is often not thought of as abusive to mental health.
 But it is.
 There are ways to ask someone to change their behavior without insulting that very behavior.

 When someone's actions are criticized, that is an alternative way to name-call.
 It's one of the things we teach couples to stop doing in marriage counseling.